AndreaMelle/pills/README.md

 # Pills
-A multi-device websocket experiment.<br>
+A multi-device websocket experiment.

 ![pills info](pills_info.jpg)

-Pills is a 2d multiplayer game which runs in your browser.<br>
+Pills is a 2D multiplayer game which runs in your browser.
 Each player controls its character with his smartphone.

 ### How to setup